ethereum-optimism/optimism/specs/glossary.md

 Payload attributes were historically called "L2 block inputs" in the L2 spec and you might still hear some people using this term.

+## Deposits

+[deposits]: /glossary.md#deposits

+A deposit is an L2 transaction derived from an L1 block.

+There are two kinds of deposits:

+- [L1 Attributes Deposit][l1-attribute-tx], which submit the L1 block's attributes to the [L1 Attributes Predeployed
+  Contract][l1-attr-predeploy].
+- [Transaction Deposits][tx-deposits], which are transaction that have been submitted on L1, via a transaction sent to the [deposit feed contract][deposit-feed].

+While transaction deposits are notably (but not only) used to "deposit" (bridge) ETH and tokens to L2, the word *deposit* should be understood as "a transaction *deposited* to L2 from L1".

+The term *deposit* performs the double duty of referring to both:

+1. The transaction information submitted on L1 to the [deposit feed contract][deposit-feed].
+This is a kind of [L2 derivation input][deriv-input].
+2. The actual L2 transaction derived from this L1 input.

+Deposits are specified in the [deposits specification][deposits-spec].

+[deposits-spec]: deposits.md

-## L1 Attributes Transaction
+## L1 Attributes Deposit

-[l1-attributes-tx]: /glossary.md#l1-attributes-transaction
+[l1-attributes-deposit]: /glossary.md#l1-attributes-deposit

-A transaction with an Optimism-specific transaction type, that is used to register the L1 block attributes (number, timestamp, ...) on L2.

-The L1 attributes for a given L1 block can be read on L2 from the [L1 Attributes Predeployed Contract][l1-attr-predeploy].
+A [deposit][deposits] that is used to register the L1 block attributes (number, timestamp, ...) on L2 via a call to the [L1 Attributes Predeployed Contract][l1-attr-predeploy].
+That contract can then be used to read the the attributes of the L1 block corresponding to the current L2 block.

-cf. [L1 attributes transaction format](/rollup-node.md#payload-transaction-format) (in the section on [payload attributes])

-> **TODO** We might want to move this the format spec to the execution engine.

-> **TODO** We might wish to make this a "normal transaction" if deposits end up
-> not carrying a signature.
+L1 attributes deposits are specified in the [L1 Attributes Deposit][l1-attributes-tx-spec] section of the deposits specification.

+[l1-attributes-tx-spec]: deposits.md#l1-attributes-deposit

+## Transaction Deposits

+[tx-deposits]: #transaction-deposits

+These [deposits] are transaction that have been submitted on L1, via a transaction sent to the [deposit feed contract][deposit-feed].

+Transaction deposits are specified in the [Transaction Deposits][tx-deposits-spec] section of the deposits specification.

+[tx-deposits-spec]: deposits.md#l1-transaction-deposits

 ## L1 Attributes Predeployed Contract